lodsa-ntos/vibralisten/SECURITY.md

 # 🛡 Security Policy

+## Reporting a Vulnerability
+If you discover a security issue, please email [lodex1993@hotmail.com] instead of opening an issue.

 ## 🔐 Supported Versions
 We actively maintain the latest release and apply security fixes when needed.